Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 ~~~
 {: .bash}

-The contents of the file `resourcesIDs.txt` you copied is below. **You need to update the values on the right column of the last four rows** with the values of your: security group id, subnet id, host zone (domain name), and host zone id, in this order --- don't change anything else.
+The contents of the file `resourcesIDs.txt` you copied is below. **You need to update the values on the right column of the last four rows** with the values of your: security group id, subnet id, host zone (domain name), and host zone id --- don't change anything else.
 ~~~
 csuser@cloud-admin-instance:~
 $ cat courses/instances-management/inputs/resourcesIDs.txt